-Nose Piercing Care & Healing Guide
+Nose Piercing Aftercare & Healing

 Generally, when people talk about nose piercings, they are talking about a nostril piercing (as opposed to other forms, such as the septum piercing).

-This is the most common type of nose piercing.
+If you’re thinking about getting your nose pierced, this is the most common type of nose piercing.
 A nostril piercing takes between 4 and 6 months to be fully healed.
 That means you’ll need to follow aftercare for about 6 months to make sure your piercing stays healthy and looking good.

 However, not all nose piercings take the same amount of time to heal.
 A septum piercing takes 6 to 8 weeks to heal if it was done properly.
 There’s a sweet spot under the nose cartilage, called the columella, and if your piercer went right through the columella, you’re looking at a pretty quick and easy healing period.